project64/project64-wiki/Building.md

 * Configuration<br/>
   Either Debug or Release.
 It will determine either to use code optimizations or produce debugging information.
 * PlatformToolset<br/>
   Compiler collection to use.
-Default is v140_xp (Visual Studio 2015 with Windows XP support).<br/>
-  Other accepted values/versions: v140, v120, v120_xp, v110, v110_xp, v100, v90 (Note: You need to have the corresponding Visual Studio version installed).
+Accepted values are: v140_xp, v140, v120, v120_xp, v110, v110_xp, v100, v90 (Note: You need to have the corresponding Visual Studio version installed).

 Sample comand to build Project64, Release|x64 variant for MSVC 14 without XP support:
 ```